SA de Transport Aérien

-Société Anonyme de Transport Aérien (SATA) alternatively known as Société Anonyme de Transport Aérien Genève, was a Swiss airline founded in June 1966, with its head office on the property of Geneva Airport, and with its base in Geneva.
-It started as an air-taxi operator and evolved to passenger and cargo charters to points in Europe, the USA, South America and the Caribbean.
+S.A. de Transport Aérien (SATA) — also known as S.A. de Transport Aérien Genève — was a Swiss airline founded in June 1966, with its head office on the property of Geneva Airport, and with its base in Geneva.
+It started as an air-taxi operator and evolved to passenger and cargo charters to points in Europe, the US, South America and the Caribbean.
 It terminated its activities in 1978.